Inria-Empenn/neuro_variability_splc25/README.md

 docker build . -t fmri-conf-runner
 ```

+Final image size is approximately 6.5 GB

 ## Pipelines execution

 Change `/local/path/to/...` to your local paths

-- `/local/path/to/data` : This folder must contains the 'auditory' dataset/subfolder
+- `/local/path/to/data` : Will be mapped to `/data` in the container.
+This folder must contains
+   - the `auditory` dataset/subfolder
+   - `data_desc.json` file
-- `/local/path/to/results` : This folder must exists
+- `/local/path/to/results` : This folder must exists.
+Will be mapped to `/results` in the container.
-- `/local/path/to/workdir` : This folder must exists
+- `/local/path/to/workdir` : This folder must exists.
+Will be mapped to `/workdir` in the container.
-- `/local/path/to/configs` : This folder must contains configuration CSV files (in this example `config.csv` and `config_ref.csv`)
+- `/local/path/to/configs` : This folder must contains configuration CSV files (in this example `config.csv` and `config_ref.csv`).
+Will be mapped to `/configs` in the container.

 ``` sh
 docker run -u root -v "/local/path/to/data:/data" -v "/local/path/to/results:/results" -v "/local/path/to/workdir:/work" -v "/local/path/to/configs:/configs" fmri-conf-runner python -u run.py --configs "/configs/config.csv" --data /data/data_desc.json --ref /configs/config_ref.csv